Inbound Number Lists

 Fig. 7.
 Number List Settings

-Step 1: Open Inbound Trunk
+Step 1: Open the SIP Trunk

-1. Go to Voice menu.
+1. Go to the Voice > Inbound Trunks menu.

-1. In the General settings, locate the CLI Number List field.
+1. In the General section, locate the CLI Number List field and select the Number List you want to assign.

 Warning

-Assigning a Number List
+Assigning a Number List to a SIP Trunk

 Fig. 9.
-Assigning a Number List
+Assigning a Number List to a SIP Trunk

 Edit or Delete a Number List